Comparing visits to the DMZ from North & South Korea

 We also learn of the deadly firefight that ensued after a Soviet citizen ran across the north side of the border in order to defect to the west in 1984.
 It’s difficult to imagine that this all took place just outside from the room we’re in, less than 20 metres away.

-This also adds to the absurdity of a visit to the DMZ.
-Bussed in like pensioners on a day trip to the seaside, and with our error-strewn (and surely worthless) waivers, it all seems like being on a film set, or at a theme park early in the morning before the crowds arrive.
+Hearing of these incidents also adds to the absurdity of a visit to the DMZ.
+Bussed in on a day trip, and with our error-strewn (and surely worthless) waivers, it fells like being extras on a film set waiting for the action to start.

-Despite the horror stories from the history lesson in the lecture theatre, our American soldier guides are calm, relaxed and friendly, happy to chat and answer questions.
+Despite the horror stories from the history lesson in the lecture theatre, our American soldier guides are calm, relaxed and friendly, and they’re happy to answer questions.

 We’re taken through Freedom House and stand facing North Korea and the row of conference rooms that straddle the border.
-Operated by the UN, these buildings are the setting whenever diplomatic relations are good enough for meetings to be held between North and South Korea.
+Operated by the UN, these buildings are the setting whenever diplomatic meetings are held between North and South Korea.

 Our US army guide tells us that unfortunately we’re unable to enter any of these buildings on our visit as they’re being redecorated, denying us the chance to officially step in to North Korea.
-We look up to see a man on one of a roof with a paint roller in his hand.
+Sure enough, on the roof of one of the buildings is a man with a paint roller in his hand.

 Instead we listen on the steps of Freedom House as we receive more details about the JSA.
-It’s difficult to match the scene with its history – with its perfectly manicured lawns and neatly trimmed hedges, the beautiful blue sky and sunshine and the chap painting the roof means the JSA resembles a modern business park rather than one of the most deadly corners on earth.
+It’s difficult to match the scene with its history – the perfectly manicured lawns and neatly trimmed hedges, the beautiful blue sky and sunshine, as well as the chap painting the roof, means the JSA resembles a modern business park rather than one of the most deadly corners on earth.

 The only difference being the South Korean soldiers dotted around, as still as mannequins in their Taekwondo poses.